There's No Place Like Heritage Village

 Remember the Heritage Village Library when you are cleaning out this year's reads.
 They are always in need of novels, non-fiction, mystery, and adventure books for the annual book sale.
 Jigsaw puzzles, DVDs, audio books and CDs, too.
-Drop them by the library: Monday through Saturday, 10am to noon and 2pm to 4pm, Sunday 2pm to 4pm.
-Or call 203-264-6122 to arrange a pickup.
+If you have any of these please save for when the library reopens.

 Message from Officer Robert Burke regarding stop signs

 Proposed policy on abandoned vehicles